Abolitionism in the United Kingdom: Slavery Abolition Act 1833

 The apprenticeship system was deeply unpopular with slaves.
 On 1 August 1834, as the Governor in Port of Spain, Trinidad addressed an audience about the new laws, the mostly elderly, unarmed slaves began chanting: "Pas de six ans.
 Point de six ans" ("Not six years.
 No six years"), drowning out his voice.
 Peaceful protests continued until the government passed a resolution to abolish apprenticeship and the slaves gained de facto freedom.
 Full emancipation for all slaves was legally granted on 1 August 1838, ahead of schedule, making Trinidad the first British slave society to fully end slavery.
 The government set aside £20 million for compensation of slave owners for their "property" across the Empire, but it did not offer former slaves compensation or reparations.
 This was because abolitionists had not planned for much more than the long-awaited reform of the law, and felt that freedom along with the option of returning to Africa to live in Freetown, or the nearby state of Liberia, was infinitely preferable to continued chattel slavery.

 In context, the £20 million voted by Parliament to compensate slave owners under the 1833 Act can be compared with the Gross Domestic Product of the UK in 1832, which was £443 million and government spending which was £51.5m.

-However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with Nigeria and Bahrain being the last British territories to abolish slavery.
+Women's participation

+White British women participated to the abolitionist movement from the 1780s onwards.
+Many women supported local and national abolitionist societies, organized boycotts of slave-grown products—notably sugar, and wrote anti-slavery literature.

+The first women's anti-slavery society in the UK, the Birmingham Ladies Society for the Relief of Negro Slaves (also known as Female Society for Birmingham) was founded in 1825.
+This association was created as an independent society, rather than as a local auxiliary of a national society; therefore, it acted more like a national society than a local one, and actively promoted the foundation of other female local societies throughout Britain: of the 73 female abolitionist societies created between 1825 and 1833, around 20 were founded under the influence of the Birmingham society.
+For historian Clare Midgley, the formation of these feminine groups “marked the change from abolition as an individual woman’s commitment, to antislavery as a collective female endeavour”, which had “major repercussions not only on the role of women in the movement but also on the nature of the abolitionist campaign as a whole and on the role of women in the British society”.